-Have the Phone Numbers of Everyone that Matters
+Have the Phone Numbers of Everyone who Matters

 Turn Off Notifications

-Make sure your phone doesn't chirp and your inbox doesn't fill with social media stuff.
-Switch off notifications and, in the meantime.
-When you go back, you can pick and choose which to turn back on.
+Make sure your phone doesn't chirp and your inbox doesn't fill up with social media stuff.
+Switch off notifications and when you go back, you can pick and choose which to turn back on.

 Bookmark Important Pages